guozhenyi/hexo-theme-maupassant/README.md

 external_css: false ## If you want to load an external CSS file, set the value to true and create a file named "external.css" in the source/css folder.
 post_content_length: 180 ## Set the length of the post summary displayed on home page when no description written.
 icp: ## China mainland only, show icp info on the bottom.
+gab: ## China mainland only, show gab info on the bottom.

 menu:
   - page: home